NellowTCS/CYD-Home/ESP32-2432S022C/PINOUT.md

 # ESP32-2432S022C Pinout

 The ESP32-2432S022C is a development board based on the ESP32-S2-WROOM-32 module, featuring a 240x320 ST7789 display, CST816S touch controller, SD card support, and a speaker.
 It supports various peripherals like I2C, SPI, UART, and touch sensors.
-Below is the updated pinout for the board, incorporating the specific pin assignments from the configuration.

 ## Pinout Table